verovm/usenix-atc21/README.md

 ./build/bin/geth --datadir geth.datadir/ --syncmode fast --gcmode full 2-3M.blockchain 2000001 3000000
 ```

+@Yeonsoo -- TODO - this is still not fully clear what the user is supposed to download.
+I guess he can even think the he must sync via the lines above, and download these files below, becuae you do not say what is what.

 * Exported blockchain files (0-1M.blockchain, 1-2M.blockchain, ...): [gdrive directory](https://drive.google.com/drive/folders/132VLKpxPfulbcg36hiY6C1Sef3yXAirG?usp=sharing) (104 GB)
 * Exported blockchain file of 9M blocks (0-9M.blockchain): [gdrive download](https://drive.google.com/file/d/1VoOtMlhcaT_CeVulP8VQ-TpHFZ7eVbqy/view?usp=sharing) (104 GB)

 ## Generate the Substate Database

-Substate recorder is implemented by modifying `geth import` command which processes blockchain files exported from Geth full node.
+The substate recorder is implemented by modifying the `geth import` command, which processes blockchain files exported from the Geth full node.
 To generate substate database, import a blockchain file exported from a Geth full node to our substate recorder.
-Substate recorder will create substate DB in `./stage1-substate/` directory.
+The substate recorder will create the substate DB in `./stage1-substate/` directory.

 ```bash
 # build recorder